 - sprinkles optional

-In a large bowl, beat dairy-free spread and sugar with an electric mixer until creamy.
-Add in eggs and vanilla and continue to beat until combined.
-Mixture should be light and creamy.
+- In a medium bowl, sift flour and stir a few times to combine.
+Then in a large bowl, beat dairy-free butter and sugar with an electric mixer until creamy.
+Add in eggs, one at a time, and vanilla and continue to beat until light and creamy.
+Slowly add in sifted flour about ¼ cup at a time, alternating with the almond milk until everything has been added and batter comes together.

-Spoon frosting into a piping bag and pipe onto cooled cupcakes.
+- Tint the buttercream with a few drops of food colouring if desired, and place buttercream into a piping bag with your favourite tip and pipe buttercream onto cooled cupcakes.
 Top with sprinkles and enjoy!